Read what measures the European Union is taking to meet targets to reduce carbon emissions in different sectors in order to prevent climate change.

 Reducing car emissions

-Cars and vans produce 15% of EU’s CO2 emissions.
-The EU is working on legislation to toughen car emissions standards.
-The Parliament is also calling for measures to facilitate the shift to electric and hybrid vehicles.
+Cars and vans produce 15% of the EU’s CO2 emissions.
+The EU has adopted legislation to toughen car emissions standards, and Parliament is also calling for measures to facilitate the shift to electric and hybrid vehicles.

 Learn more about the new CO2 targets for cars.